akr3ch/wicker-cli/README.md

   **wicker**
 `the wifi hacker`

-# note
+<h1> note </h1>
-you must need an wifi adapter which
+you must need an wifi adapter which supports packet injection and monitor mode.

 # required tools
 ```